Australian Party: Demise

 George Maxwell resigned from the party in May 1930 to rejoin the Nationalists, citing policy differences.
 The party secretary, W. F. Jackson, did likewise in August, personally attacking Hughes in an open letter to The Sydney Morning Herald.
 In September, Hughes published a 16-page pamphlet titled "Bond or Free?
 Sir Otto Niemeyer’s Report", which sold nearly 50,000 copies in a month (at threepence each).
 It was widely quoted in newspapers.
 The statement effectively placed the Australian Party to the left of the federal Labor government on economic issues, and close to the radical views held by Lang Labor.
 The Sun withdrew its support of the party, and Walter Marks resigned his membership, citing Hughes' failure to consult him.
+Massy-Greene also resigned in December 1930 to re-join the Nationalist Party.

 The Australian Party virtually ceased to exist after the 1930 state election.
 On 15 April 1931, John Latham—the Nationalist leader and leader of the opposition—wrote to Hughes, Joseph Lyons, and Earle Page suggesting that they unify their parties and factions and form a united opposition to the Scullin government.
 Hughes and Lyons accepted, and the new United Australia Party (UAP) officially came into existence on 7 May, with Lyons as leader.
 Hughes and Walter Duncan, the Australian Party's sole remaining parliamentary members, joined the new UAP, as did Marks and Maxwell.

 Hughes' biographer Laurie Fitzhardinge wrote of the Australian Party: "The party had no popular roots, but had been created from above, and only the untiring efforts of Hughes and Duncan kept it going.
 It lacked experience, it lacked a coherent programme, and above all it lacked finance".